 shall be elected as required.

-xiii.
-Any individual member of the Society present may vote
+xiv) Any individual member of the Society present may vote on

-on resolutions, and any person designated by a group member
+resolutions, and any person designated by a group member as

 shall have a second and casting vote.